domRiddle/ASF/Low-memory-setup.md

 ## Runtime tuning (advanced)

-Below tricks **involve serious performance degradation** and should be used with caution.
+Below tricks **involve performance degradation** and should be used with caution.

 `ArchiSteamFarm.runtimeconfig.json` allows you to tune ASF runtime, especially allowing you to switch between server GC and workstation GC.